Pupils receive expert help to gain the reading and writing skills they need to do well in all subjects. As a result, pupils make good progress

 In key stages 1 and 2 teachers plan many opportunities for pupils to deepen their knowledge, understanding and skills.

-You are all doing a great job as parents and carers in educating your children and keeping them engaged as active learners.
+You have all done a great job as parents and carers in educating your children and keeping them engaged as active learners.
 You should all be very proud.
-We look forward to the time we can greet all of the children on their return to school.
+We look forward to the time we can greet all of the children on their return to school and building on what you have done.

 If you need to contact us please do so on email@example.com